nreitano95/SIL_Assessment/2.BibTexParser/README.md

 ```

 ## Important!
-### Unzip the large BibTeX file located in the "gotolog_source.zip" folder and place in the root directory
+### Unzip the large BibTeX file located in the "gotolog_source.zip" folder and place the .bib file in the root directory.

 ## Usage